If you are serious about BBQ Grilling and Smoking Meats and are looking for the best offset smoker to take your craft to the next level, welcome!

 A temperature gauge on an offset smoker is essential.
 Knowing the internal temperature of your cooking space will ensure the food is cooking at the proper temperatures.

-Other features like reverse flow technology, removable ash pan systems, a quality temperature gauge, and well-designed cooking space are all nice features to have.
+Other features like reverse flow technology, removable ash pan systems, a quality temperature gauge, and a well-designed cooking space are all nice features to have.

 A Good Temperature Gauge